 Dogs do not really need extra calories in the winter.
 Cold temperatures tend to bring on lazy behaviors, so make sure to monitor your dog’s activity level and adjust the calories accordingly.

 The dog needs a clean well-groomed coat to keep the dog properly insulated.
 Be sure to thoroughly dry the dog after bathing before allowing it to venture outside in the winter.
 Just a little extra attention will keep your dog at its best throughout the cold winter.

-ATYPCIAL CUSHING‘S RESEARCH IMPORTANT UPDATE STUDY
+ATYPCIAL CUSHING‘S RESEARCH STUDY CONCLUDED